FIFA World Cup open blends Russian culture, ball pattern

 Although the animated open features other shades, many of the elements are colorized in either gold or red with a blue-teal hue also featured prominently.

-The entire scene eventually zooms out and is revealed as a tiny “landscape” within a single pentagon on a larger 3D soccer ball, which then opens to reveal a gold rendering of the World Cup trophy.
+The entire scene eventually zooms out and is revealed as a tiny “landscape” within a single hexagon on a larger 3D soccer ball, which then opens to reveal a gold rendering of the World Cup trophy.